 But under the Government’s current approach to transition, the best possible outcome in March is a political agreement – a signal of intent, not a legally binding safety net.

-The no deal scenario, something that neither the UK nor the EU want, will be on the table until the Withdrawal Agreement is ratified – likely to be in early 2019.
+The no deal scenario, something that neither the UK nor the EU wants, will be on the table until the Withdrawal Agreement is ratified – likely to be in early 2019.
 Before that point, preparations for the worst-case scenario will need to continue.

 That means plans for a cliff-edge Brexit – whether in Whitehall departments or for business – cannot be discarded even if a political agreement on transition is reached in March.